 EXALGO exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
 Assess each patient's risk prior to prescribing EXALGO, and monitor all patients regularly for the development of these behaviors or conditions [see WARNINGS AND PRECAUTIONS].

 Life-threatening Respiratory Depression

-Accidental ingestion of EXALGO, especially in children, can result in a fatal overdose of hydromorphone [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of EXALGO, especially by children, can result in a fatal overdose of hydromorphone [see WARNINGS AND PRECAUTIONS].

-EXALGO tablets are for oral use and contain hydromorphone hydrochloride, a mu-opioid agonist.
+EXALGO extended-release tablets are for oral use and contain hydromorphone hydrochloride, a mu-opioid agonist.

 Hydromorphone hydrochloride USP is 4,5α-epoxy-3-hydroxy-17-methlymorphinan-6-one hydrochloride.
 Hydromorphone hydrochloride is a white or almost white crystalline powder that is freely soluble in water, very slightly soluble in ethanol (96%), and practically insoluble in methylene chloride.
 Its empirical formula is C17H19NO3•HCl.
 The compound has the following structural formula:

 EXALGO also contains the following inactive ingredients: butylated hydroxytoluene, cellulose acetate, iron oxide black, ferric oxide red (8 mg only), ferric oxide yellow (12 mg, 16 mg, and 32 mg only), hypromellose, lactose anhydrous, lactose monohydrate, magnesium stearate, polyethylene glycol, polyethylene oxide, povidone, sodium chloride, titanium dioxide, and triacetin.

 What are the possible side effects of hydromorphone (Dilaudid, Dilaudid-5, Exalgo)?